eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 - impl
 - utest

-##### UpdateCurrentState interface with empty update_mask
+##### UpdateState interface with empty update_mask
-`swdd~update-current-state-empty-update-mask~1`
+`swdd~update-desired-state-empty-update-mask~1`

 Status: approved

-When the Ankaios Server gets an UpdateCurrentState request with empty update_mask, the Ankaios Server replaces its CurrentState with the newState from the UpdateStateRequest.
+When the Ankaios Server gets an UpdateStateRequest with empty update_mask, the Ankaios Server replaces its DesiredState with the newState from the UpdateStateRequest.

 Tags:
 - ControlInterface